 This self-paced course will take approximately four months to complete.
 A payment of $39 per month is required to continue learning after the trial period ends.
 Once complete, learners will obtain a shareable certificate.

 Data Literacy for All by Tableau

 Tableau is a powerful analytics solution that allows users to analyze data and create interactive visualizations.
-This free course from Tableau offers hands-on training in data literacy and other fundamental data skills.
+Data Literacy for All is a free course from Tableau that offers hands-on training in data literacy and other fundamental data skills.

 Participants will learn how to explore, understand and communicate with data.
 With such an extensive range of topics covered, this course is perfect for those with little or no knowledge about data analysis and those who have experience working with data but want to refine their skills.